 Note: This page is about the steps necessary to register a program to be offered by Northern Michigan University.
 This is not a page for parents to register their child to participate in a program.
 Parents can see a listing of all current youth programs on the Registered Programs page.

-Review the Minors on Campus Policy and Guidelines and agree to adhere to all aspects of this policy and supporting guidelines; both are available on this website and are printed together in the Administrator Handbook.
+Review the Minors on Campus Policy and Guidelines, and agree to adhere to all aspects of this policy and supporting guidelines; both are available on this website and are printed together in the Administrator Handbook.

 For all other programs (not coordinated through a PK-12 school) the NMU Police Department will use the email addresses you enter in the registration form to contact your staff and volunteers.
 They will ask for address information and some other identifying information.
-The policy and guidelines show all criteria for background checks.
+The policy and guidelines in the handbook detail all criteria for background checks.
 The Background check webpage covers this as well.
 Background checks are required for all faculty, staff, and administrators.
 Certain volunteers will have to be background-checked as well.

 Submit all potential drivers to the NMU Police Department for a driving history check and use only those drivers with acceptable results.
-The background check form has a checkbox for the program administrator to indicate if the staff or volunteer will be driving minors.
+The background section of the registration page has a checkbox for the program administrator to indicate if the staff or volunteer will be driving minors.
 The NMU Police Department will check each potential driver based on the driver's license number.
 The police department knows to ask for the driver's license number because you have checked the box in the registration form.

 Prepare and/or deliver the Program Staff Minors on Campus Code of Conduct to all applicable persons working / volunteering in your program.

 Use NMU approved handbooks, forms, and handouts as needed.

 Review all reporting obligations.
 It is critical that you are prepared to go over these with your staff/volunteers.

 Train or prepare orientation training for all faculty, staff, students, volunteers, and applicable third parties according to the policy.
 Both the guidelines and the webpage detail the requirements, including the reporting obligations.